ryanapodaca/TaskMasterAWS/app/READMEandSCREENSHOTS/README.md

 A Speak button will speak the text description of tasks on the task details page.

 A spanish button will convert the text to spanish on the task details page.

+13 June 2023

+The user can now click on an ads button on the main activity, which will send them to a page that demonstrates three kinds of ads:
+1. Banner ads
+2. Interstitial Ads
+3. Reward Ads